Readpato/dashboard-zoo-cologne-challenge/TASKS.md

 (It's funny that now can have a frog or a fish that weighs 222kg haha)

 Small note for this task: I notice that whenever you access a different animal card, the previous values of the animal are briefly displayed, this is happening because the the ref is still holding the old value until the `onMounted` fake `fetch` finishes executing.
 On a real project, this would be replaced with a `Skeleton` component or a spinning `Loading` component whenever the value is loading/fetching.

+Funny error, whenever I was trying to commit this part, eslint was trying to lint fix line 208 and it was giving me a cryptic error about a missing comma.
+Apparently it was trying to make sense of the generic typing!
+I have disabled it in the `eslint.config.js` now

 ### Task 7: Logic Feature